MFoxx/WordBeater/README.md

 1.1

 ### Disclaimer
-This product is based on simular one of @bradtraversy
+This product is based on simular one by @bradtraversy